Solar Inverter: Allocating and Converting Solar Energy from DC to AC

 How Does the Inverter Know if Energy is Consumed in Your Home?

-Solar inverters use information obtained either by a generation meter or a current transformer connected to the grid entry point of your home.
+Solar inverters use information obtained either by a generation meter or a current transformer (CT) clamp connected to the grid entry point of your home.
 The systems inside the solar inverter take split-second measures and make prompt adjustments to provide the required energy to match your home’s consumption and allocate excess energy based on your configuration.

 Conclusion